 We did it!
 We finally found a piece of land that met all of the criteria we set for it!
 Seriously, all of the criteria which was a pretty difficult thing to do.
 However, patience and perseverance paid off because God provided for us and what we wanted for our future homestead.
-After several offers back and forth, several visits to the property to explore it, we settled on a price and signed the documents.
+After several offers back and forth and several visits to the property to explore it we finally settled on a price and signed the documents.
 We are now the proud owners of 30 acres of beautiful, prime Adirondack parkland!
-We couldn't be happier either.
+We couldn't be happier.
 Step 1 toward our future homestead is now checked off!

 In my last post I talked about Things to Consider Before Purchasing Land (all things we learned as we were looking) but now I want to share with you a comparison of what we wanted verses what we purchased:

 We have been looking to buy land for a homestead for many years now and boy have we learned a lot as we have looked at many different properties over the years.
 Who knew there was so much to think about before making a decision?
 We certainly didn't so I just want to share some of the more important things we have learned in our search.